Search w3schools.com:

 offset Required.
 Specifies the new position (measured in bytes from the beginning of the file)

-whence Optional. (added in PHP 4).
+whence Optional.
 Possible values:

 • SEEK_SET - Set position equal to offset.
 Default